JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 2. **the chain still fits the budget** —
    `chain_start + delay + mux_delay ≤ budget_du`, where
    `budget_du = period_ns × 10 × budget_scale` and `mux_delay` is the real,
-   measured delay of that unit's operand multiplexer at its actual fold count (§3.2b — v1 charged a flat `MUX_PENALTY_DU` here instead);
+   measured delay of that unit's operand multiplexer at its actual fold count, not a flat estimate (§3.2b);
 3. **the units' emission order stays acyclic** — generated source declares units in a fixed order, so if unit A feeds unit B in one state, B can never feed A in another.